Here’s What You Need to Know About Doctor Shopping

 - They’re addicted to a substance and want to get more for their personal use.
 They may have had a legitimate prescription at one time, but that one has long since run out.
 Once hooked on the drug, they start doctor shopping to obtain more pills.

 - They want to sell the drugs.
 Prescription medication is in high demand.
-In 2015, 227 million opiate prescriptions were written in the US.
-Each day, 2.1 million Americans abuse opioids.
 Doctor shopping is a means for dealers to illegally obtain a large supply of drugs for their buyers.
+In 2020, more than 142 million opioid prescriptions were written in the U.S.2 In 2021, approximately 1.6 million people in the U.S. misused opioids in the past year.3

 Laws Against Doctor Shopping